2010 NCAA Division I men's basketball tournament: Record by conference

 The columns R32, S16, E8, F4, and CG respectively stand for the Round of 32, Sweet Sixteen, Elite Eight, Final Four, and championship Game.
 The number in each field represents an appearance in that round by a team from that conference.

 Media

 Television

 For the 29th consecutive year, CBS Sports again televised a majority of the event, with the exception of the opening round game, which was televised by ESPN, and first-round games played in the late afternoon, which CBS College Sports Network aired so CBS affiliates could break for local and network news.
-The championship game scored a Nielson rating of 16.0.
+The championship game scored a Nielsen rating of 16.0.